microsoft/playwright/docs/src/aria-snapshots.md

 ```

 - **role**: Specifies the ARIA or HTML role of the element (e.g., `heading`, `list`, `listitem`, `button`).
 - **"name"**: Accessible name of the element.
-Quoted strings indicate exact values, or regular expression.
+Quoted strings indicate exact values, `/patterns/` are used for regular expression.
 - **[attribute=value]**: Attributes and values, in square brackets, represent specific ARIA attributes, such
   as `checked`, `disabled`, `expanded`, `level`, `pressed`, or `selected`.